lestrrat-go/jwx/DISCLAIMERS.md

 * This is a free opensource project.
   * We are very glad that you find this project useful, and we intend to make software that helps you.
-  * But we are not obligated to work for you, make changes for you, or otherwise heed to your needs.
+  * But we are not obligated to work for you, do your homework or research for you, make changes for you, or otherwise heed to your needs.

 ## Rules